Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 ### _From the other side of the desk: experiencing a repertoire-based approach to additional language literacy_
 The aim of this workshop is to foreground the limitations of monolingual approaches to additional language (AL) literacy and to demonstrate, by engaging participants in a simulated literacy lesson, how plurilingual teaching practices can more effectively support literacy development.
 Over the past two decades, research across SLA, applied linguistics, and sociolinguistics has consistently shown that multilingualism and translanguaging practices constitute central resources in language acquisition and education (García & Kano, 2014; Piccardo, 2024; D’Agostino & Mocciaro, 2021; D’Agostino, Mocciaro & Ba, 2026).
 Yet, despite various applied projects (Piccardo et al., 2022; Ortega, forthcoming, among others), the theoretical and empirical advances in this line of work have, to date, had only limited uptake in AL literacy provision for young and young adult multilingual LESLLA learners.
 Even when lingua francas such as English or French mediate classroom interaction, programme design—and the instructional materials through which it is enacted—often remains organised around the target language.
 For newly arrived migrant learners, this creates a dual demand: they must develop basic decoding and encoding skills in an AL to which they have had little or no prior exposure, while simultaneously building the vocabulary needed to participate in and make sense of literacy activities designed for/in that same language.
 Within this framework, literacy and language development therefore unfold in tandem, placing substantial cognitive loads on learners.
 To address these theoretical and pedagogical challenges, the workshop draws on an action-research project conducted in Palermo, which led to the development of a repertoire-based plurilingual literacy model for Italian AL. The model builds on phonemes shared across learners’ repertoires to establish phoneme–grapheme correspondences in the Roman alphabet, strengthening early alphabetic skills and phonological awareness  (cf. D’Agostino et al., 2025).
 Participants will take part in a simulated initial literacy lesson in Arabic.
 Arabic is selected because it is unfamiliar to most participants, providing an experiential point of entry into the challenges faced by newly arrived learners who must engage with a new language and, for many (i. e.
 Bangla and Arabic speakers), an unfamiliar script.
 The workshop is organised in two phases.
 In Phase 1, participants are introduced to a small set of syllables through a strictly monolingual approach designed to foreground the disorientation and cognitive strain often reported in the initial stages of LESLLA literacy learning, (cf. Farina, forthcoming).
 In Phase 2, the same content is revisited through a plurilingual approach that mobilises participants’ dominant and shared languages (e.g., Romance and Germanic languages, and if relevant Slavic languages).
 By moving participants to the other side of the desk, the workshop seeks to create a shared experiential basis for collective reflection on how teaching choices constrain or enable what learners do and, more broadly, their participation at the outset of LA literacy—and how a repertoire-based approach can shift both the learning process and its early outcomes.

-References
+### References
 García, O. & Kano, N. (2014).
 Translanguaging as process and pedagogy: Developing the English writing of Japanese students in the US.
-In Jo Conteh &Gabriela Meier (Eds.), The multilingual turn in languages education: Opportunities and challenges (pp. 258–277).
+In Jo Conteh & Gabriela Meier (Eds.), The multilingual turn in languages education: Opportunities and challenges (pp. 258–277).
 Multilingual Matters. https://doi.org/10.21832/9781783092246-018

 D’Agostino, M, & Mocciaro, E. (2021).
 Literacy and literacy practices: Plurilingual connected migrants and emerging literacy.
 Journal of Second Language Writing, 51, 100792. https://doi.org/10.1016/j.jslw.2021.100792

 D’Agostino, M., Mocciaro, E., &  Ba, A. (2026).
 Emerging literacy in multilingual digital practices of young adult African learners.
 In Christine Czinglar, Kristen H. Perry, & Karen Schramm (Eds.), Adult migrants learning literacy in a new language (pp. 85–116).
 De Gruyter Mouton. https://doi.org/10.1515/9783111403878-004

 D’Agostino, M., Farina, C., & Ba, A. (2025).
 Bridging plurilingualism: From orality to writing across languages: A model of multilingual literacy for newly arrived migrants in Palermo.
 LESLLA Symposium Proceedings, 20(1), 1–20. https://doi.org/10.5281/zenodo.17297678

 Farina, C. (forthcoming).
-Imparare ad leggere e scrivere in una lingua aggiunta: RIFLESSIONI preliminari SU due sperimentazioni con apprendenti neoarrivati LESLLA.
+Imparare a leggere e scrivere in una lingua aggiunta: RIFLESSIONI preliminari SU due sperimentazioni con apprendenti neoarrivati LESLLA.
 In Mari D’agostino, & Fabiana Fusco (Eds.), Camminare attraverso tante lingue.
 Il plurilinguismo in contesti multilingui tra didattica, ricerca e formazione.

 Ortega, L. (forthcoming).
 A conversation with Lourdes Ortega [Interview].
 In Mari D’Agostino & Fabiana Fusco (Eds.), Camminare attraverso tante lingue: Il plurilinguismo in contesti multilingui tra didattica, ricerca e formazione.

 Piccardo, E. (2024).
 Mediation for plurilingual competence: Synergies and implications.
 In Bessie Dendrinos (Ed.), Mediation as negotiation of meanings, plurilingualism and language education (pp. 27–52).
 Routledge. https://doi.org/10.4324/9781003032069-2

 Piccardo, E., Lawrence, G., Germain-Rutherford, A., & Galante, A. (Eds.).
 (2022).
 Activating linguistic and cultural diversity in the language classroom (Educational Linguistics, Vol. 55).
 Springer. https://doi.org/10.1080/15348458.2023.2274862

 Weidl, M., Lüpke, F., Mané, A. N., & Sagna, J. F. (2023).
 LILIEMA: a sustainable educational programme promoting African languages and multilingualism according to the social realities of speakers and writers.
 Journal of Multilingual and Multicultural Development, 44(9), 827–845. https://doi.org/10.1080/01434632.2022.2118754